GitHub Action to Automatically Build Website

 5. Add NETLIFY_AUTH_TOKEN and paste the token you generated.

-6. Add NETLIFY_SITE_ID and paste the Site ID you found.
+6. Add NETLIFY_SITE_ID and paste the Project ID you found.

 Change Netlify Settings for Site Deployment